growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 There is a very informative talk by Joshua Bloch on the topic of good API design <a href="#f1">[1]</a> and I urge you to check it out.
 The Reader's Digest version is: an API should make sense, be easy to use and hard to misuse.
 Some of the properties derived from this are:
-- clear and consistent naming
+- clear and consistent names
+- short parameter lists
 - clear parameter / also parameter order

-- short parameter lists

 - consistency: